Saudi Arabia’s 2021 Environmental Regulatory Reforms

 It is understood, following extensive consultation, the RCER-2020 would come into force in 2021.

 We recognise these regulatory developments are significant but potentially subject to change, and in some cases not fully resolved for those attempting to construct and operate in the Kingdom.

 WKC Group will keep you posted through this newsletter on emerging regulatory changes in KSA, the Middle East and Africa.
-Should you have an immediate enquiry you can contact the author, Dr Ian James, at email@example.com.
+Should you have an immediate enquiry you can contact us at firstname.lastname@example.org.